 Call tracking is a marketing analytics feature that lets businesses track each incoming call.
 It displays who is calling, their location, and the campaign that drove the call.

 As a result, you will be better equipped to measure the effectiveness of your digital, website, and offline marketing campaigns.
 You can also determine which channel brings the highest quality leads, so you can reduce (or eliminate) spending’s in the low-performing campaigns.

 Call tracking makes it easier for you to quantify the results of digital marketing campaigns.
 It allows you to connect the online and offline customer journey and empowers you to prove your marketing budget’s complete ROI.

 But there’s more to it.
-Call tracking helps marketers in more than one way.
+Call tracking helps marketers in more than one way and hence for a business, it is better to get a call tracking tool.
 It allows you to:

 - Analyze which keywords are driving calls